 Academic Load: The time it takes for you to complete this program will vary, based on if you study full-time or part-time and the number of credits you register for each semester.
 Please be aware that some programs do not offer a part-time option.

 You should be proficient in at least one, but preferably more, of the following areas of knowledge: music technology, music performance, musicology, music theory, cognition, physics, mathematics, computer science, computer programming, electronics, and signal processing.
-You should also have a relevant master's degree completed with a high grade-point average.

 How to Apply